huzeyfeborazan/itp-git-lesson/README.md

 # itp-git-lesson
-This is a sample repository
+This is a sample repository and this line changed from my laptop.

-Opened at lesson